 DELE Diplomas in Spanish

-The DELE are internationally recognized official qualifications with permanent validity.
-They are granted by Instituto Cervantes on behalf of the Ministry of Education, Culture and Sport of Spain.
-The examination centre in Tenerife is located in ULL Philology Faculty.
+The DELE diplomas are internationally recognized official qualifications with permanent validity.
+They are granted by Instituto Cervantes on behalf of the Spanish Ministry of Education, Culture and Sport.
+The examination centre in Tenerife is located at the Philology Section of ULL (Faculty of Humanities).
 For further information, please click here.

-Accommodation is available in various settings and price categories, depending on location, quality and sharing of facilities.
+Accommodation is available at various locations and with a diverse range of price categories, depending on location, quality and sharing of facilities.
 Should you wish to read the regulations regarding accommodation, please click here (content only in Spanish).

 All rooms have already been assigned.
 No more vacancies.